 Tips for Getting Your Baby to Sleep Through the Night

-- Play with your baby during the day.
-You may not be able to keep baby awake when she is first born, but you can encourage wakefulness by keeping her in a well lit room, reading to her, or showing her visually stimulating toys like black and white (or black and red) board books or mobiles.
+You may not be able to keep baby awake when she is first born, but you can encourage wakefulness by keeping her in a well-lit room, reading to her, or showing her visually stimulating toys like black and white (or black and red) board books or mobiles.

-- Feed baby frequently during the day.
-Encourage your baby to eat frequently during the day and not as frequently as night.
+Encourage your baby to eat frequently during the day and not as frequently at night.
 As your baby gets a little older and is able to hold more in her tummy at one time, you can gradually start to cut down on nighttime feedings.
 Your baby may do this on her own, or you may need to gradually replace her night time feeding/s with gentle pats on the back or soothing.

-- Give baby a pacifier.
 If you find your baby is waking often to comfort-nurse, or she just enjoys sucking to soothe himself back to sleep, you may want to try offering a pacifier.
 If you are breastfeeding, you may want to hold off on giving your baby a pacifier until breastfeeding is well established.
-Pacifiers not only help baby to soothe himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.
+Pacifiers not only help the baby to soothe himself, but there is also evidence that sucking on a pacifier at night may help protect your baby from SIDS.